What is foam casting?

 How Flovv helps

-Flovv meters both components at a fixed ratio and blends them through a static mixing nozzle, so the foam starts reacting from a consistent, even mix every time.
-Process notes: prep and release your mold, account for expansion when you set the shot volume, and respect the system's cream and rise times.
+Flovv meters both components at a fixed ratio and blends them through a static mixing nozzle, so the foam starts reacting from a consistent, even mix on each pour — important when the rise time is short and there's no time to fix a bad batch.
+Process notes: prep and release your mold, vent the mold so rising foam can push air out, plan for overflow at the parting line, and set the shot volume to account for expansion and whether the rise is free or constrained.
 For two-part PU foam specifically, this is the same foam-capable workflow behind Flovv-e.

-Pick the right system for your run: see the Flovv injection system, the foam-capable Flovv-e, or browse all products.
+Pick the right system for your run: see the Flovv injection system, the foam-capable Flovv-e, or explore related routes like polyurethane casting, low-pressure RIM casting, and prototyping.
+Browse mold release and chemicals for clean demolding.